Slyfenon/feup-ltw-berzerk/docs/README.md

 ### HOW TO PLAY
 - The player controls a StickMan using the keyboard's arrow keys to move in four directions: right, left, up, and down.
--
+- Throughout the map, there are enemies that pursue StickMan, reducing his life if they make contact.
 - Therefore, it's crucial for the player to stay alert and keep a distance from the enemies.
 - To score points, the player must eliminate the robots by shooting bullets with the Space key.
+Note that robots also shoot at Stickman.
+- The Evil Smile is a special enemy.
+It is indestructible, doesn't collide with walls or bullets, and pursues the Stickman.
+Initially, its speed is low.
+However, its speed increases over time, urging the player to complete each level quickly to avoid being caught by the Evil Smile.
 - Once the last robot is destroyed, the gate (a yellow area on the far right of the map) opens, clearing the path to the next level.
 - The player starts with 3 lives and 0 points.
 Each destroyed robot adds 50 points to the player's score.
-The player earns an extra life for every 500 points scored during gameplay
+The player earns an extra life for every 500 points scored during gameplay.

 > Quick reflexes, smart moves, and sharp shooting against a bunch of chasing enemies are key elements to survive and progress in Berzerk!